SovereignCloudStack/standards/Standards/scs-0216-v1-cluster-baseline-security.md

 To disable anonymous requests, the Kubelet should be started with `--anonymous-auth=false`.
 Authentication can be provided either through x509 client certificates or API bearer tokens.
-How to setup both approaches can be found in the [Kubelet Authentication and Authorization](https://kubernetes.io/docs/reference/access-authn-authz/kubelet-authn-authz/).
+How to set up both approaches can be found in the [Kubelet Authentication and Authorization](https://kubernetes.io/docs/reference/access-authn-authz/kubelet-authn-authz/).

 Kubelet authorization is set to `AlwaysAllow` as a default mode.
 This can be quite problematic, since all authenticated users can do all actions.
 To mitigate this, it is possible to delegate